 What can you do to improve your credit while on a debt relief program?

-Use that credit card every month and pay the balance “in full” every month, while your other debts get resolved in the program.
+Use that credit card every month and pay the balance “in full” every month while your other debts get resolved in the program.

-What is a debt validation program and how does it work?
+What is a debt validation program, and how does it work?

 How does a debt consolidation loan work?